dancrumb/operation-tree/README.md

 it to a final value.

 # Usage
-To keep things simple, operators and operand values are kept out of the tree.
+To keep things simple, operators are kept out of the tree.
+Values can also be kept out of the tree, if desired.
 As such, you need to pass in a map of operator and operand values.
+Any values that are not in the map can be placed in the tree explicitly.
-Thus for the tree above, you might use:
+For the tree above, you might use:

 ```
 var tree = [ 'or', ['A', 'B', 'and', ['C', 'D']]];